CptJudas/nemos/readme.md

 ⚙️ **Getting Started on Ubuntu**
-These instructions assume you have git, docker, and docker-compose installed on your Ubuntu server.
+These instructions assume you have git, npm, docker, and docker-compose installed on your Ubuntu server.

 Clone the repository: